 All the other factors previously mentioned are very important in considering whether you’re ready to sell your home or not.
 However, if you’re not financially capable or you don’t have the money to pay for unanticipated costs, you’re not ready to sell your home.

 Sellers often assume that buyers are the only ones making the commitment.
 Although financial responsibility for sellers during the transaction may not be as large of that of buyers, there are still costs.
 Once you’ve decided to sell your property, make sure you have the ability to make certain payments along the way.
 Set aside an amount of money for any necessary repairs that may take place after inspections and negotiations.

 You should also leave a lump sum for moving expenses and closing costs.
 Upon selling your home, prepare to pay a commission (typically 5 percent to 6 percent of the home’s sale price) to the real estate agent working for you.
-Your agent splits that commission with the buyer’s agent.
+Does your agent split that commission with the buyer?s agent.
 Beyond commissions consider moving costs and other unexpected expenses.
-Some sources have suggested that you set aside about 10 percent of your home’s market cost to pay for all the costs involved in home-selling – commissions, moving and others – that could follow. [viii]
+Some sources have suggested that you set aside about 10 percent of your home?s market cost to pay for all the costs involved in home-selling – commissions, moving, and others – that could follow. [viii]

 5. You’re ready to break emotional attachments.